donomii/throff/README.md

 Strings and tokens are treated exactly the same, except that strings require quotes around them, and tokens are printed raw.
 This matters when trying to print out a data structure (or code) to be evaluated later.
 Tokens are usually created by the parser, usually for function names etc, while strings are created from TOKENs or directly by reading from a socket or file.

+### Avoiding variable lookup

+Almost everything in throff has a string representation, and wherever possible, throff acts on strings and strings alone.
+Every datatype except WRAPPER may be coerced into a STRING with ->STRING, or by using a function that expects a string, like PRINT or STRING-JOIN.

+Any TOKEN that is a variable name is automatically replaced with its value, making it impossible to grab the variable name (the token) itself.
+While you can use ->TOKEN [ A STRING ], you probably want to get the lexical environment along with the token, so instead you can prevent variable lookup with the _TOK_ command.

 Tokens may be forced explicitly with the TOK command, which is the only command in Throff that acts on arguments to its _left_.

     Hello!
 TOK

 will force a token containing Hello! onto the datastack.

-Almost everything in throff has a string representation, and wherever possible, throff acts on strings and strings alone.
-Every datatype except WRAPPER may be coerced into a STRING with ->STRING, or by using a function that expects a string, like PRINT or STRING-JOIN.

 ### Numbers